 Frank has been working at TruPro Restoration since 2004, specializing in mold removal.
 Frank holds the ACAC CMRS certification.

-The answer to the question of “Do I need to hire a professional for mold?” is “It depends on a number of factors.”
+The answer to the question of “Do I need to hire a professional for mold?” is that it depends on a number of factors.
 The major factors are the size and extent of growth and the health conditions of the occupants of the affected home or business.
 A detailed and careful assessment of the mold contamination can help to answer the question.